[ Skip Main Nav ]

 With the College of Social Sciences you can enhance your individual growth with an array of psychology courses.
 There are individual psychology courses available at the undergraduate level and the graduate level.

 Individual psychology courses can help expand your professional knowledge or help you transition to a degree program here or somewhere else.
 Transferability of credit is at the discretion of the receiving institution.
 You need to confirm whether or not credits earned at University of Phoenix will be accepted by another institution of your choice.
-Check with an enrollment advisor to find out what courses and degree programs are available in your area.
+Check with an enrollment representative to find out what courses and degree programs are available in your area.